-The current Council Plan was adopted in February 2022 for the period 2022-2025.
-A new plan for the three year period 2025-2028 has been drafted and all scrutiny panels are invited to comment on the content of the draft plan that relates to the relevant panel remit.
+The Council Plan is the key policy framework document that underpins the delivery of our aims.
+The previous Council Plan was adopted in February 2022 for the period 2022-2025.
+A new plan for 2025-2028 has been developed and consultation has taken place with all Scrutiny panels and other strategic partners.